nrooney/w3c-contributor-analysis/README.md

 # W3C Contributor Analysis
 This repo is a collaborative analysis on the people contributing to the W3C.
 It aims to discover whether the W3C model is conducive to developing standards for the web.

-**Note: if you are a person who wants to / is particpating in W3C but the W3C Membership Model is impacting your participation, please add your name to the ["I am Experiecing Barriers in Participating at W3C"](/nrooney/w3c-contributor-analysis/blob/master/README.md#i-am-experiecing-barriers-in-participating-at-w3c) section**
+**Note1: if you are a person who wants to / is particpating in W3C but the participation model is impacting you, please add your name to the ["I am Experiecing Barriers in Participating at W3C"](/nrooney/w3c-contributor-analysis/blob/master/README.md#i-am-experiecing-barriers-in-participating-at-w3c) section**

+**Note2: this repo is not making any assumption on the W3C model.
+It aims to discover whether their is and the extent of a problem by undertaking a study of the current situation.**

 ## Problem Description
 The W3C "is an international community where Member organizations, full-time staff, and the public work together to develop Web standards" [[ref](https://www.w3.org/)].
-However, to partake in standards creation an individual is required to be part of a member organisation; in most cases this comes with a membership fee.
+To partake in standards creation an individual is required to be part of a member organisation; in most cases this comes with a membership fee.
 Not only this but participating in W3C Working or Interest Groups usually comes at a required level of travel; meaning individuals who wish to participate in W3C either have to secure funding for their travel requirements or self-fund.

 The W3C has proposed and put into place a number of methods to help solve these issues, including creating the [Invited Experts](#) role, creation of [Community Groups](#) and the [WCIG](#).
 Despite this, many people still find barriers to working on standards within the W3C.